stevenaeola/gitpitch/prog/assessment_2_prog_1819/FAQ.md

 ## What if when marking peer reviewers use the daily quota for an API request?
 I assume we would send this back as a response

+You should make sure that your client has a way of handling and reporting this.
+Also make clear in the README.md any restrictions that you are aware of in terms of number of accesses.

 # Server-side quality

 # Extensions